 The figure illustrates the following:

 Configuration (and management) plane: This is used for network node configuration and supervision.
-Examples of widely use protocols are CLI (Command Line Interface), SNMP (Simple Network Management Protocol) and NetConf.
+Examples of widely use schemes are CLI (Command Line Interface), SNMP (Simple Network Management Protocol) and Netconf.

 Control plane: This is used by network nodes to make packet forwarding decisions.
 In traditional networks there have been a wide range of different network control protocols: OSPF, ISIS, BGP, LDP, RSVP-TE, etc.